100,000

 100,000 (one hundred thousand) is the natural number following 99,999 and preceding 100,001.
 In scientific notation, it is written as 105.

 Terms for 100,000

-In India, Pakistan and South Asia, one hundred thousand is called a lakh, and is written as 1,00,000.
+In Bangladesh, India, Pakistan and South Asia, one hundred thousand is called a lakh, and is written as 1,00,000.
 The Thai, Lao, Khmer and Vietnamese languages also have separate words for this number: แสน, ແສນ, សែន (all saen), and ức respectively.
 The Malagasy word is hetsy.

+In the Netherlands, a 'ton' is a colloquialism for a denomination of 100.000 monetary units.
+In the guilders period a ton would denote 100.000 guilders.
+With the introduction of the euro, a ton would come to mean 100.000 euros.
+The usage is mostly limited to the financial sphere and the buying and selling of houses.
+It is not used in official settings because of the ambiguity with commonly used metric tonne.
+While usage is common in the Netherlands, it sees almost no use in Belgium.